apache/cassandra-java-driver/driver-core/README.rst

 Driver Core
 ===========

-The core module of the Datastax Java Driver for Apache Cassandra (C*).
-This module offers a simple (as in, not abstracted) but complete API to work with CQL3.
-The main goal of this module is to handle all the functionality related to managing connections to a Cassandra cluster (but leaving higher level abstraction like object mapping to separate modules).
+This is the core module of the DataStax Java Driver for Apache Cassandra (C*), which offers a simple (as in, not abstracted) but complete API to work with CQL3.
+The main goal of the module is to handle all the functionality related to managing connections to a Cassandra cluster (but leaving higher level abstraction like object mapping to separate modules).